CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Packager

-Operates within a [Package Ecosystem](#package-ecosystem) or an [Maintainer Environment](#maintainer-environment).
-Within a package ecosystem, builds and creates packages from components received from an upstream source, optionally with patches applied from the [Patcher](#patcher).
-Within an author environment, creates packages from their own project in preparation for publication in a downstream [Language Ecosystem](#language-ecosystem) (e.g. create a CPAN package for uploading to CPAN using the PAUSE interface).
-Concerns themselves with correct package format and structure, and that package metadata is preserved and updated.

 > [!NOTE]
 > * Packagers take upstream components from an upstream source and build and install them into a custom environment for producing system packages for their native packaging ecosystem (e.g. APT).
 > * Upstream sources may be…